danilop/SampleBatchProcessing/README.md

     aws autoscaling put-scaling-policy --auto-scaling-group-name asg-batch --policy-name ash-batch-upscale-policy --scaling-adjustment <Number of Instances to start when there are "jobs" in the SQS queue> --adjustment-type ExactCapacity

-Write down the "PolicyARN", you need it in the next step.
+Write down the "PolicyARN", you need it in the next step to set up the alarm.

 ### Create CloudWatch Alarm to trigger "Up" scaling Policy